-- 7. Access to health care Obtaining access to good primary care is important for a population that may not have had that in the past, particularly for individuals with ongoing health challenges and disabilities.
+- ).
+Access to health care Obtaining access to good health care is important for a population that may not have had that in the past, particularly for individuals with ongoing health challenges and disabilities.
 Access to diagnostic testing is also important, as many individuals may have disabilities or conditions for which they can receive additional supports. - 2.
 Mental health supports A large percentage of young people who experience homelessness also endure considerable mental health challenges (Gaetz et al., 2016).
 As part of a "system of care," such individuals should be supported in accessing assessments for mental health problems or learning disabilities, as well as in finding suitable interventions if required. - 3.
-Trauma-informed care Because many people who become homeless often have experienced trauma, either prior to becoming homeless or once they are on the streets, it is essential that those providing supports practice trauma-informed care.
-This is a different way of working with clients based on the acknowledgement of trauma experiences, and an understanding that the experience of trauma can be paralyzing, can affect behavior and decision-making, and can lead to addictions.
+Trauma-informed care Because many people who become homeless often have experienced trauma either prior to becoming homeless or once they are homeless, it is essential that those providing supports practice trauma-informed care.
+This is a different way of working with clients based on the acknowledgement of trauma experiences, and an understanding that the experience of trauma can be paralyzing, can affect behavior and decision-making, and can lead to addictions, for instance. - Y. Harm Reduction Housing First programs should necessarily incorporate a "harm reduction" philosophy and approach that are best suited to young people.
+This means there can be no "abstinence only" requirements to access housing and that young people with addictions issues should be supported in a way that reduces harm to themselves and others.
+Some young people will need ongoing support to deal with substance use problems and addictions.
+Harm reduction is a humane, client-centred and evidence-based approach to working with people with addictions, and such supports should help people retain their housing, reduce the risk of harms to themselves, people close to them and the community, and help them become more engaged with education, training and employment, as well as other meaningful activities.